timescale/docs/ai/sql-interface-for-pgvector-and-timescale-vector.md

 USING tsv (embedding);
 ```

-pgvectorscale indexes only support cosine distance at this time, so you should use the `<=>` operator in your queries.
+StreamingDiskANN indexes only support cosine distance at this time, so you should use the `<=>` operator in your queries.

 This creates the index with smart defaults for all the index parameters.
 These should be the right value for most cases.
 But if you want to delve deeper, the available parameters are below.

-#### pgvectorscale index build-time parameters
+#### StreamingDiskANN index build-time parameters

 These parameters can be set when an index is created.